dhermes/bossylobster-blog/content/2020-12-01-broken-pipe.md

 A bit more about why the sockets had "gone bad".
-I was initially unhappy that AWS RDS had sent RST packets, essentially hanging up the phone abruptly as opposed to saying goobye with a FIN packet to cleanly close the connection.
+I was initially unhappy that AWS RDS had sent RST packets, essentially hanging up the phone abruptly as opposed to saying goodbye with a FIN packet to cleanly close the connection.
 However it appears that a minute before the RST packets arrived (around `18:26:09` UTC), the AWS RDS instance attempted to send FIN packets to each of the idle sockets.
 However, the client responded with an RST from a